malomalo/wankel/README.md

 [YAJL 2](http://lloyd.github.io/yajl/) C Library.

-Wankel provides gerneral parsing and encoding to and from [JSON](http://json.org/), but also a SAX style parser and encoder for streaming parsing and generation.
+Wankel provides gerneral parsing and encoding to and from [JSON](http://json.org/), but also a streaming parser and encoder.

 Features
 --------

-* SAX style JSON parsing and encoding
+* Streaming JSON parsing and encoding
 * JSON parsing and encoding directly to and from an IO stream (file, socket, etc) or String.
 * Parse and encode *multiple* JSON objects to and from streams or strings